 Certainly some of the biggest supporters of President Obama and his policies, such as his national healthcare policy, were unions.
 However, it looks as if some of those labor groups are having second thoughts about the Affordable Care Act.
 Here is a story that Kris Maher recently posted on the Wall Street Journal’s blog.
 It seems as if there are certain aspects of the act that these labor unions desperately want to change.

 Well, here we see how rational ignorance can lead to decisions that people are not happy with.
-It only goes to prove how right the writer and editor H.L.
-Mencken was when in A little book in C major, he quipped in , “Democracy is the theory that the common people know what they want and deserve to get it good and hard.”
+It only goes to prove how right the writer and editor, H.L.
+Mencken, was when he quipped in A little book in C major, “Democracy is the theory that the common people know what they want and deserve to get it good and hard.”